How to Get a Library Card

 Software games and movies may be checked out for one week with no renewals to adult patrons only.
-E-readers are available for checkout for a two-week period to adult patrons with five or fewer late returns for the previous six months.
+E-readers are available for checkout for a three-week period to adult patrons with five or fewer late returns for the previous six months.
 There are no renewals for e-Readers.
 Overdue fines for e-Readers are $5.00 per day with a limit of $25.00.

 Loss of Borrowing Privileges